 What is the Octopus Agile price cap per kWh?

-The Octopus Agile tariff is capped at £1 per kWh, so you will never pay more than that even in price spikes.
-Older versions had lower caps, so check your contract or ask Octopus to confirm which tariff you are on.
+Agile prices are capped at £1 per kWh, so you’ll never pay more than that during spikes.
+Earlier versions of the tariff had lower caps, so check your contract if you joined before 2022.

 How does Octopus Agile link to the wholesale market?

-Octopus Agile prices are set directly from the day-ahead wholesale electricity market.
-Each slot reflects the wholesale cost plus network charges, balancing costs and policy levies.
+Prices are based directly on the day-ahead wholesale electricity market, with network charges, balancing costs and policy levies added on top.

 Why do Octopus Agile prices vary between UK regions?